Environment viewed from the particle and slowdown for ballistic RWRE in low dimensions: Abstract

 \section{Abstract}

-We consider a random walk in a random environment on $\Z^d$ under Sznitman's ballisticity condition $(T)$.
-Using techniques from \cite{berger2016local}, we show the existence of the invariant measure $Q$ with respect to the environment viewed from the particle for $d=2$ and $d=3$.
-This disproves a conjecture made in \cite{berger2016local} that the invariant measure does not exist in dimension $2$.
-As a corollary, we prove sharp tail bounds for regeneration times for $d=3$.
-Finally, we also provide tail estimates for the Radon-Nikodym derivative $dQ/dP$, where $P$ is the original distribution on the environment.
+We consider a random walk in a random environment on $\Z^d$ under ballisticity condition $(T)$.
+We show the existence of the invariant measure $Q$ with respect to the environment viewed from the particle for $d=2$ and $d=3$, which disproves a conjecture made in \cite{berger2016local} regarding the two-dimensional case.
+We also prove tail estimates for the Radon-Nikodym derivative $dQ/dP$, where $P$ is the original distribution on the environment.
+Lastly, we provide nearly sharp tail bounds for regeneration times for $d=3$.

 \emph{Keywords and phrases.} Random walks in random environment; ballisticity; equivalence of static and dynamic points of view; slowdown of random walk.

 MSC 2020 \emph{subject classifications.} 60K37, 82D30.